10-Year-Old Boy Cracks the Face ID On Both Parents' IPhone X - Slashdot

 It IS hilarious.
 It's legitimately an odd way to authenticate anyway, and less secure than fingerprints, and way less secure than constantly typing annoying passphrases.
 It should be no surprise that there's endless ways to fool it.

 Dang those shape-shifting children's faces!
-(Score:2)
+(Score:3, Funny)

 Re: (Score:2)